 The most important question on your mind is who pays for a rental car after an accident.
 This depends on who is the at-fault driver and the level of rental car coverage from the driver's car insurance company.

 The answers to these questions determine who pays for the cost of your rental car damage and any other expenses you may incur as a result of the accident.
 Examples of other expenses could be medical ones related to any injuries you might sustain as a result of the crash.

 First Steps After the Accident

-Who Is At Fault for the Accident?
+Who Is at Fault for the Accident?

-In deciding who pays for the rental car after an accident, the most important inquiry here is who caused the accident.
-If the other driver did, their auto insurance company is on the hook for rental car repair charges.
-The best case scenario is that the other driver is at fault for the accident, and they have insurance coverage.
-Under such circumstances, it's likely that the at-fault driver's insurance company will handle your costs under the terms of that driver's policy.
+In deciding who pays for the rental car after an accident, the most important inquiry is who caused the accident.
+If the other driver did, their auto insurance company is on the hook for the cost of a rental car repair or a total loss.

 If the other driver was operating without insurance, that becomes a more difficult situation.
 You may have to pay out-of-pocket if your own insurance doesn't cover it.
-Examples of such out-of-pocket expenses could be any related to medical care you or the other passengers may need as a result of injuries and/or the costs the rental car company may incur when they fix the vehicle at a repair shop.
+Examples of out-of-pocket expenses are those related to the medical care you or the other passengers may need, rental car fees, and costs the rental car company may incur when they fix the vehicle at a repair shop.